Student Services, Activities and Organizations

 Student Government

-The University of Wisconsin-Eau Claire has long been committed to the active participation of students in institutional governance.
+The University of Wisconsin-Eau Claire has long been committed to the active participation of students in institutional shared governance.
 Significant responsibility is accorded to qualified students who serve with faculty on departmental and College committees and on administrative committees of the University.

 For further information, students may contact the Student Senate Office or the Dean of Students Office.
 Visit the website.